korenyoni/yonatankoren/posts/5-why-terraform-and-ansible.md

 Date: 2017-09-07
-Title: Why use Terraform and Ansible
+Title: Why to use Terraform and Ansible
 cat: ops

 ####Terraform